distributedci/dci-blog/content/2026-01-09-advanced-dci-queue-features.md

 Tags: dci, ci, OpenShift, OCP, dci-queue, advanced
 Slug: advanced-dci-queue-features
 Author: Pierre Blanc
-Github: pblanc
+Github: pierreblanc
-Summary: Advanced features of dci-queue for power users: multi-pools, environment variables, console output, and more
+Summary: Advanced features of dci-queue for power users: multi-pools, console output, and more

 [TOC]

 ## Introduction

-In the [previous article](dci-queue.html), we introduced `dci-queue`, a resource management system for DCI deployments.
+In the [previous article](dci-queue.html), we introduced `dci-queue`, a queuing tool used in DCI deployments.
 We covered the basics: creating pools, scheduling commands, and managing resources.

 This article explores advanced features that help you get more out of `dci-queue` in complex scenarios, such as multi-pool deployments, debugging with console output, and discovering information about your queued jobs.